paperluigis/ducktb-rs/docs/protocol.md

 | `TextMessageDM` | An object (see below). |

 ## Data structures
 The following are TypeScript-ish type definitions.
+The order of fields is guaranteed.
 ```ts
 type User = {
 	id: UserID,